PTUA logo

 Hayden Real Estate Grovedale sales manager Tim Darcy said it would enhance real estate activity in areas close to the road.

-Even Vicroads admits that the ‘bypass’ will not solve traffic congestion on major Geelong roads like Latrobe Terrace.
-In April 2005, in a panel hearing on the removal of a heritage overlay to allow construction of a left turn slip lane in Latrobe Terrace, Vicroads said that while there is likely to be a reduction of up to 17% in traffic volumes in Latrobe Tce immediately on the completion of the Bypass, the traffic will return to its pre-Bypass levels in a relatively short space of time.
+Even Vicroads admitted the ‘bypass’ would not solve traffic congestion on major Geelong roads like Latrobe Terrace.
+In April 2005, in a panel hearing on the removal of a heritage overlay to allow construction of a left turn slip lane in Latrobe Terrace, Vicroads said that while “there is likely to be a reduction of up to 17% in traffic volumes in Latrobe Tce immediately on the completion of the Bypass”, the traffic will return to its pre-Bypass levels “in a relatively short space of time”.

-The secret is out: the Geelong ‘bypass’ is just another radial commuter route to the Melbourne CBD, duplicating and undermining patronage on the Geelong train line.
-Rather than remove traffic from the parallel highway as hoped, it will simply add new traffic of its own, leaving Geelong with a traffic problem twice as bad as now.
-Had the truth about this road been known at the start, it would never have seemed so deserving of a billion dollars of government funding!
+As subsequent experience has confirmed, the Geelong ‘bypass’ is just another radial commuter route to the Melbourne CBD, duplicating and competing with the Geelong train line for both passengers and funds.
+Rather than remove traffic from the parallel highway as hoped, it simply adds new traffic of its own, leaving Geelong with a worse traffic problem than before.
+But had the truth about this road been admitted at the start, it may never have seemed so deserving of a billion dollars of government funding!

 Mt Martha real estate agent Jim Arvanitakis expects the bypass to make the Peninsula more attractive to home buyers.
 The Harcourts director, who has worked in Mt Martha for seven years, said the reduced travel time to the CBD would continue to push the region’s credentials as a place to call home...